 - Lower chopping currents lessen the negative effects on the motor

-This abrupt break in current flow is known as “current chop,” and depending on its size and frequency, it can seriously damage insulation over the course of a motor’s lifetime.
+This abrupt break in current flow is known as “current chop,” and depending on it’s size and frequency, it can seriously damage insulation over the course of a motor’s lifetime.

-- Footprint reduction, clearances, and front accessibility
+- Footprint reduction, clearances and front accessibility

 When the equipment is deployed in places like prefabricated electrical buildings, where the cost per square foot is very high, the increased footprint and additional access needs might get expensive.